Q&A with CEO of Tankers International

-Q&A with CEO of Tankers InternationalWritten by Heather Ervin
+Q&A with CEO of Tankers InternationalWritten by

 Charlie Grey, CEO of Tankers International, leads the world’s largest VLCC pool.
 In this exclusive Marine Log Q&A, Grey answers questions on hot topics in the global shipping industry, from the outlook for the VLCC segment, thoughts on crude oil flows in the Atlantic basin and China, and the profitable VLCC sector as a whole as it navigates the twin challenges of decarbonization and digitalization.